 - Donor Advised Funds (DAF) are the most flexible.
-Every year the donor (or donor advisors) may recommend that grants be awarded to charities that they care about.
+Every year the donor (or donor advisers) may recommend that grants be awarded to charities that they care about.
 A DAF allows a donor to respond to changing community needs.
-Successor advisors may also be named so that family members may continue to be involved.
+Successor advisers may also be named so that family members may continue to be involved.

 - Field of Interest Funds (FOI) may be established to support areas of personal interest.
 As an example, you may want to support environmental issues or the arts.
 Grants are then awarded to organizations in your area of interest.

 - Designated Funds may be established to support a specific charity including your church, alma mater or other charity that you want to support.

 - Scholarship Funds may be established to honor a loved one or friend or co-worker.
 Scholarships may be established for a specific school or be open to all students in Dunn County.
 You may want to award scholarships to those entering a specific field or a more general scholarship.
 Other criteria may be established such as community service involvement, GPA, athletic accomplishments, financial need, career path, etc.

 - Organizational or Agency Funds.
 A non-profit organization or agency may establish an endowment fund as a way to help secure their future.
 Non-profit organizations are encouraged to establish permanent funds to help provide an additional income stream.

 - Community Fundraising.
 From time to time organizations also partner with the Community Foundation to provide fiscal sponsorship support for a major fundraising campaign.
 Using the services of the Community Foundation allows the organization and its volunteers to focus on the fundraising project and their core mission.
 The Community Foundation receives donor gifts, provides donor acknowledgments, and pays the expenses associated with the project.